DShirk/mb-docs/docs/Products/Grid/Core Features/grid-rendering.md

 The gridData here is the same data as above placed into an array.
 It represents a single row.
 :::

-Now formatted as canonical data:
+Now parsed into canonical data:

 ```js
 const canonicalData = [